Hiring is Hard

 Meticulously-built devtools have a history of succeeding in the end game.
 They scale slower at first, working closely with a handful of design partners on their way to a version 1.0.
 Then, they hit an inflection point and take the world by storm.
 Elasticsearch, Snowflake, ClickHouse and MongoDB all followed this very trajectory.
 In recent days, Neon, a database that made huge strides towards a truly serverless Postgres, sold for $1B despite being early in its growth curve.
 There’s a long-term value in top-tier products, and top-tier products are built by a small group of truly exceptional and motivated people.

 So, how do you hire the best?
 That’s the hard part.
-You can’t just wave money around and expect the best people to flock towards you—last week, Sam Altman poked fun at how Meta is (unsuccessfully) trying to poach OpenAI engineers for $100M starting-bonus.
+You can’t just wave money around and expect the best people to flock towards you—a few weeks ago, Sam Altman poked fun at how Meta is (unsuccessfully) trying to poach OpenAI engineers for $100M starting-bonus.
 Rather, building a talented team is about earning the respect of the maisons in the field.

 At ParadeDB, we've seen success on three venues: (a) conferences, (b) GitHub light stalking, and (c) publishing content.